Frequently Asked Questions (FAQs)

 - Laptop (preferred)

-What will be the teaching and learning set up under ULAP?
+What will be the teaching and learning set up at home under ULAP?

-- Lessons per course will be delivered in two ways:
+- Lessons per subject will be delivered in two ways:

 Synchronous – where teaching happens in real-time through the use of video conferencing, chat discussions, among others.
 Students attend a live conference, chat with the teachers, and/or watch recorded video discussions on a scheduled basis.